 Winter in Granada is perfect for indulging in sweet treats and taking in spectacular views of snowcapped mountains.

-Even though I’m not a big fan of the cold, I always enjoy the Granada winter vibe and it’s easily one of my favorite times of the year to visit the city.
+Even though I’m not a big fan of the cold, I always enjoy the Granada winter vibes and it’s easily one of my favorite times of the year to visit the city.

 In this guide, I’ll go through the top reasons to visit Granada in the winter as well as everything you need to know before planning your trip.